oracle-livelabs/adb/shared/adb-speaks-human/register-autonomous-database/register-autonomous-database.md

     ![Target database information page](images/target-database-details-page.png "Target database information page")

-## Task 2: Access Oracle Data Safe and view your list of registered target databases
+## Task 2: Access Oracle Data Safe and View your List of Registered Target Databases

 1. In the breadcrumb at the top of the page, click **Target databases**.